github/docs/content/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 {% endtip %}

 For example, if you want to use an image that is in the same repository as your `.md` file, you can use a relative link for the image.
-If you want to display the same image in an issue, pull request, or a comment, use the raw link obtained from clicking **Download** on the image page.
+If you want to display the same image in an issue, pull request, or a comment, use the raw link obtained from the **Download** page of the image location.
 You can use the same method for linking an image in an `.md` file from a different repository.

 | Context | Relative link |
 | ------ | -------- |